silvermete0r/redeepfake-demo-app/README.md

 3. Deepfakes made by using 3D image processing technologies and manually modified images by the authors cannot be recognized correctly by the model.

+## Ethics

+1. **Informed Consent:**
+   - Ensure that individuals involved in the data used for training and testing the model have given informed consent for their images to be used.
+Respect privacy and obtain explicit permission when necessary.

+2. **Responsible Disclosure:**
+   - If the model identifies potential deepfake content related to an individual, exercise responsible disclosure.
+Notify the concerned parties or relevant authorities in a timely and responsible manner, allowing them to address the situation appropriately.

+3. **Avoid Unlawful Use:**
+   - Do not use the ReDeepFake model for any activities that violate laws, regulations, or ethical standards.
+Prohibit the use of the model for malicious purposes, such as generating harmful deepfake content or engaging in activities that infringe on privacy rights.

 **License**

 This model is provided under the [LICENSE](LICENSE) file.
 Please review the terms and conditions before usage.